 Peyto Glacier – Cauldron Lake

-As you start to climb the morraine, the views become increasingly impressive.
+As you start to climb the moraine, the views become increasingly impressive.
 The steep-sided glacier valley and views down to Peyto Lake are fantastic.
 As we climbed, we could see the steep cliffs and waterfall, above which is the precarious route to Cauldron Lake.
-Having climbed the morraine, we decided to have lunch at the dilapidated mountaineering huts in front of the Peyto Glacier.
-Fablous views, but unfortunately we realised that the developing haze was from forest fires in British Columbia, as so the photography was not as good as it could be.
+Having climbed the moraine, we decided to have lunch at the dilapidated mountaineering huts in front of the Peyto Glacier.
+Fabulous views, but unfortunately we realised that the developing haze was from forest fires in British Columbia, as so the photography was not as good as it could be.

 This is one of our favourite hikes so far in the Rockies.